 Tuition Rates & Fees

 The Office of the Bursar provides a monthly electronic billing statement to each student.
 Fall tuition expenses are billed in July, and spring tuition expenses are billed in December.
-All financial accounts including current semester tuition and fees are due before registration for that semester can be permitted.
+All charges appearing on those statements are due before registration for that semester can be permitted.
 Monthly statements include new charges and credits for both the Bursar and CornellCard accounts.

 Net.Pay - Enroll Today